Life in the Fast Lane: Online Privacy, Net Neutrality, and Small Businesses

 Those same critics are not without hope.
 “The good news,” said Timothy Karr of Free Press, a longtime proponent of net neutrality, “is that millions of people on both the left and right are willing to take action against net neutrality foes in Congress and at the FCC.”
 The fight for an open Internet, he said, never ends.

-Max Temkin, creator of a popular game called “Cards Against Humanity,” says he is willing to take up that fight.
-If net neutrality is rescinded, he tweeted, “I will buy the browser history of every congressman and congressional aide and publish it.”
+Max Temkin, creator of the popular game Cards Against Humanity, says he is willing to fight for net neutrality.
+If it is rescinded, he tweeted, “I will buy the browser history of every congressman and congressional aide and publish it.”

 As Evan Greer, campaign director for the digital rights group Fight for the Future, put it: “Congress should know by now that when you come for the Internet, the Internet comes for you.”